 Psychotherapy is a psychological method to address and treat emotional and mental health problems and its impact on life, family and relationships.
 It’s also for self-improvement and to do what one does better.
 In other words, it may be a means for awareness, insight and personal growth.

 Psychotherapy is not a therapy that is ‘done to you’ by someone else but is ‘done by you’.
 You play an active part with the therapist as a facilitator.
 The process can be empowering.

-Typically psychotherapy may be advised for depression, anxiety, stress related issues, domestic and marital conflict, self-esteem and confidence issues, relationship and intimacy problems, relapse prevention, addiction and psychosomatic illness.
+Typically psychotherapy may be advised for depression, anxiety, stress-related issues, domestic and marital conflict, self-esteem and confidence issues, relationship and intimacy problems, relapse prevention, addiction and psychosomatic illness.

-Depending on the presentation, therapy sessions are planned and conducted on individual, couple, family or group basis.
+Depending on the presentation, therapy sessions are planned and conducted on an individual, couple, family or group basis.